Reviews of Battlestar Galactica (2003) and related work

 A Cylon literally gets pregnant with a human, and announces it in such a way that I said it first, as a joke, naïvely thinking that something so stupid could not really be the next revelation.
 Similarly, it is impossible to imagine good reasons for the behaviour of the enemy, yet the drama often hinges intimately on that behaviour.
 Sadly, I am told the eventual resolution rests on divine intervention.

 In general, the focus shifts from the epic mode (events, society) to the dramatic (the emotions of very few individuals), making classic mistakes with its central characters.
-For example, the same pilot who miraculously converts a biotechnological Cylon fighter to a very useful manned transatmospheric plane in a couple of hours, with no prior experience of the supposedly very alien technology and while hardly breathing, also has a very tragic past (oh noes!) and an unrequited love, and is trusted to torture, interrogate and serve as a security guard, while also being the one and only qualified military flight instructor.
-All of this so that the audience does not have to keep a credible number of realistic or actually threatened characters in mind.
-The final product does not make enough sense or take a broad enough view to attract my interest.
+For example, the same pilot who miraculously converts a biotechnological Cylon fighter to a very useful manned transatmospheric plane in a couple of hours, with no prior experience of the supposedly very alien technology and while hardly breathing, also has a very tragic past like Star Trek TNG’s Tasha Yar (oh noes!) and an unrequited love, and is trusted to torture, interrogate and serve as a security guard, while also being the one and only qualified military flight instructor.
+Taken together, this is worse than Yar, all so that the audience does not have to keep a credible number of realistic or actually threatened characters in mind.
+The final product does not make enough sense or deliver the broad view the miniseries promised.